thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 One thing is still bugging me about the desugar example.
 Our desugared `Ast` uses `String` for variables, but during type inference we use `Var`.
-We're going to need one more pass before we complete the arch and pass our `Ast` to type inference: name resolution.
+We're going to need one more pass before we pass our `Ast` to type inference: name resolution.